1414C/jiffy/README.md

 A simple code generation utility to create RESTful services with a Postgres DB backend.
 <br/>

-## Go Forward Options
+## Work-In-Progress
-1. Consider simply enforcing the use of ID, CreatedAt, UpdatedAt, DeletedAt in the model as explicitly named fields.
+1. Consider simply enforcing the use of ID & Href in the model definition as explicitly named fields.
-    - rewrite the model file with these values
-    - no major code changes
-    - confusing for users
-    - field name collisions
-2. Consider keeping gorm, but providing a model creation tool that enforces the use of gorm.Model?
-    - what would such a tool look like?
-    - what would the resulting model look like?
-    - would work best as as interactive tool (aka loopback)
-    - would require no changes to the existing code?
-3. Consider dropping gorm for sqlx
-    - update model to support key definitions
-    - update model reader to understand primary_key
-    - code db-specific layer in the model (aka ORM-lite)
-    - heavy changes to codebase
-    - free hand with relationship definition in the model
+2. Fully implement nullable / pointer support
+3. Ensure that rune and byte types are fully accounted for

 ## Features
 * login / session management via jwt